FFNeRV: Flow-Guided Frame-Wise Neural Representations for Videos: Introduction

 We propose flow-guided frame-wise neural representations for videos (FFNeRV), as presented in Figure~\ref{fig_overview} (c) and \ref{fig_arch}.
 Inspired by the standard video codecs, we incorporate optical flows into the frame-wise representation to exploit the temporal redundancy.
 FFNeRV generates a video frame by aggregating neighboring frames guided by flows, enforcing the reuse of pixels from other frames.
 It encourages the network not to waste parameters by memorizing the same pixel values across frames, greatly enhancing parameter efficiency.

-Motivated by the grid-based neural representations~\cite{loc_grid_3dscene,plenoxels,tensorf}, we propose to use multi-resolution temporal grids with a fixed spatial resolution in place of MLP to map continuous temporal coordinates to corresponding latent features to further improve the compression performance.
-We also propose using a more compact convolutional architecture.
-We employ group and pointwise convolutions in the suggested frame-wise flow representations, motivated by lightweight neural networks~\cite{mobilenet,mnasnet,efficientnet} and generative models producing high-quality images~\cite{stylegan3}.
+Motivated by the grid-based neural representations~\cite{loc_grid_3dscene,plenoxels,tensorf}, we propose to use multi-resolution temporal grids with a fixed spatial resolution to map continuous temporal coordinates to corresponding latent features.
+We also propose using a more compact convolutional architecture, which employs group and pointwise convolutions, motivated by lightweight neural networks~\cite{mobilenet,mnasnet,efficientnet} and generative models~\cite{stylegan3}.

-Experimental results on UVG dataset~\cite{uvg} show that FFNeRV outperforms other frame-wise methods in both video compression and frame interpolation.
+Experimental results on UVG dataset~\cite{uvg} show that FFNeRV outperforms other frame-wise methods in both video representation and frame interpolation.
 With quantization-aware training and entropy coding, FFNeRV outperforms widely-used video codecs (H.264 and HEVC) and performs comparably with state-of-the-art video compression algorithms.

+In summary, our contributions are as follows: \begin{itemize} \item We propose flow-guided frame-wise video representation (FFNeRV) by incorporating optical flows into the frame-wise representation to exploit the temporal redundancy. \item Motivated by the grid-based neural representations, we propose to use multi-resolution temporal grids with a fixed spatial resolution to map continuous temporal coordinates to corresponding latent features. \item For further efficiency, we devise a compact convolutional architecture and pruning-robust quantization-aware training. \item Our approach outperforms others using neural representation or neural fields, while achieving on par with state-of-the-art video compression methods. \end{itemize}